 Both the Na`i Aupuni congregation constitution and the Native Hawaiian Convention draft for an independent Hawai`i reflect a common expression of self-determination and a fundamental value of pono.

-The People:
+The People

 The Naʻi Aupuni document excludes from the members of this “nation” those people who do not have indigenous Hawaiian blood.
 As a “continuum” from our overthrown government to the present, this treatment leaves a large hole in our history.
-In the Hawaiian government, beginning with the reign of Kamehameha I, non-native Hawaiians were part of the Hawaiian political, cultural and civic body.
-Furthermore, one of the fundamental principles of ndigenous peoples rights in developing international standards, is the right of self-definition, which includes the right of indigenous peoples to describe for themselves, who are members of their political group.
+In the Hawaiian government, beginning with the reign of Kamehameha I, non-native Hawaiians were part of the Hawaiian political, cultural, and civic body.
+Furthermore, one of the fundamental principles of indigenous peoples’ rights in developing international standards is the right of self-definition, which includes the right of indigenous peoples to describe, for themselves, who are members of their political group

-In taking a more exclusive approach, the Naʻi Aupuni document is a turn away from Hawaii’s history, culture, and the more enlightened view of the rights of the Hawaiian people.
-It is a concession to the ederal ecognition standards of US policy, which generally limits the membership of its “recognized” nations to indigenous peoples only.
-It raises a central question of whether the constitution is written for the people or to appease the colonial government at the expense of the historical, political and cultural integrity of the Hawaiian people.
+In taking a more exclusive approach, the Naʻi Aupuni document is a turn away from Hawaiʻi’s history, culture, and the more enlightened view of the rights of the Hawaiian people.
+It is a concession to the federal recognition standards of US policy, which generally limits the membership of its “recognized” nations to indigenous peoples only.
+It raises a central question of whether the constitution is written for the people, or to appease the colonial government at the expense of the historical, political, and cultural integrity of the Hawaiian people.

-By contrast, the NHC document addresses the distinction between the “host people and culture of this land” while also recognizing the human rights and fundamental freedoms to be accorded every person of Hawaiʻi, in calling for a partnership.
+By contrast, the NHC document addresses the distinction between the “host people and culture of this land,” while also recognizing the human rights and fundamental freedoms to be accorded every person of Hawaiʻi, in calling for a partnership.
 This language is more in line with a continuity of the Hawaiian nation.

-The Name:
+The Name

-The Naʻi Aupuni document contains no name for the nation One of the requirements of the US DOI proposed and final rules is that the constitution or formative document must have a name for the nation.
+The Naʻi Aupuni document contains no name for the nation.
+One of the requirements of the US DOI proposed and final rules is that the constitution, or formative document must have a name for the nation.

 The NHC document states simply that Hawaiʻi is the name of the nation.

-Article 1: Territory and Land:
+Article 1: Territory and Land

 This article follows language that does not clearly set forth whether the subject is one of territorial jurisdiction or of land title.
 In the first paragraph, it reads as if the subject is territorial jurisdiction, claiming the territory to include “all lands, water, property, airspace, surface and subsurface rights, and other natural resources, belonging to, controlled by, and designated for conveyance to and for the Hawaiian Nation.”

 This present-day outlook is a one-dimensional statement of time and lacks a “looking back” claim of the territory of the Hawaiian government.
 It asserts no claim over Maunakea, Haleakalā, and other land areas of recent controversy.
-It makes no claim of waters including the twelve miles beyond the shores of the islands, or the 200-mile exclusive economic zone.
-All the fisheries are left out, as are the sub-surface minerals and, the deep ocean waters used for heat transfer energy creation, potential for cage culture in the harvesting of fish, etc.
+It makes no claim of waters, including the twelve miles beyond the shores of the islands, or the 200-mile exclusive economic zone.
+All the fisheries are left out, as are the subsurface minerals and the deep ocean waters used for heat transfer, energy creation, potential for cage culture in the harvesting of fish, etc.

 The next paragraph in the Na`i Aupuni document deals with title in the Native Hawaiian people, stating:

 The Native Hawaiian people have never relinquished their claims to their national lands.
 To the maximum extent possible, the Government shall pursue the repatriation and return of the national lands, together with all rights, resources, and appurtenances associated with or appertaining to those lands, or other just compensation for lands lost.